Chenxuan-XI/rtl-convolution-fmax/Stage1.md

 BCASCREG = 1
 ```

-**MREG = 0** means that DSP is combinational logic, connecting directly to the adder and output routine.
+**MREG = 0** means that DSP does not use its multiplication register, which is a combinational logic, connecting directly to the adder and output routine.
 Hence, Vivado will provide a very small value on the smallest clock cycle.
 The solution to this problem is to deepen the pipeline structure of DSP48.